Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Cardiovascular Health

-In male obese mice, sweet potatoes have been shown to potentially reduce the risk of obesity and cardiovascular disease by alleviating weight gain, fat tissue expansion, insulin sensitivity, and liver damage (5).
+In male obese mice, sweet potatoes have been shown to potentially reduce the risk of obesity and cardiovascular disease by alleviating weight gain, fat tissue expansion, and liver damage and improving insulin sensitivity (5).

 However, there is a study linking sweet potato consumption with high blood pressure (6).

-There is not enough research on the impact of red potatoes on cardiovascular; however, a higher potato consumption overall has been linked negatively to cardiovascular risk factors (7).
+There is not enough research on the impact of red potatoes on the cardiovascular system; however, a higher potato consumption overall has been linked negatively to cardiovascular risk factors (7).

 Diabetes